skycoin/whitepapers/README.md

 Each Obelisk node (Skycoin Consensus Node) has a public key (an identity) and personal blockchain (a public broadcast channel).
 Consensus decisions and communication happen within the personal blockchains of each Obelisk node.
 This is a public record of everything a node does.

 This allows the community to audit nodes for cheating and collusion.
-It gives the community a way identify nodes which are participating in attacks on the network and it makes it very public how decisions in the network are being made and which nodes are influencing those decisions.
-If the community does not trust the nodes representing them or feels that power within the network is too concentrated (or not concentrated enough) the community is able to collectively shift the balance of power in the network.
+It gives the community a way identify nodes which are participating in attacks on the network and it makes public how decisions in the network are being made and which nodes are influencing those decisions.

 Each node has a list of other nodes that it is subscribed to.
 Nodes with more subscribers are more "trusted" and yield more influence in the network.
+If the community does not trust the nodes representing them or feels that power within the network is too concentrated (or not concentrated enough) the community is able to collectively shift the balance of power in the network by collectively changing their subscription relationships in the network.

+Node subscription relationships can be random and/or can be through web of trust (subscribe to nodes of people you know and people in community you trust).

 When a node receives a new block from a chain it is subscribed to, it publishes the hash of the block, in the next block produced by the node.
 Each block is timestamped and counter references blocks from other chains.
-This creates a dense interlinked mesh of block receipts that establish a distributed time stamping system as described in the next section.
+This creates a dense interlinked chains of block acknowledgements.
+These chains establish causal relationships and can act as a distributed time stamping system as described in the next section.
+This allows the network to prove that data did not exist or was not published to the network or establish that particular nodes were active or offline during a particular time interval.

-Node subscription relationships can be random and/or can be through web of trust (subscribe to nodes of people you know and people in community you trust).
-Networks combining web of trust relationships with random connections are robust against Sybil attack, but we assume a random graph for worse case security analysis.
-The distributed timestamping system can also be used to determine the creation time and verify continuous operation of nodes.
-New peers can be made hesitant to peer with nodes without a reputation or substantial operating history, increasing the cost of Sybil attack.

 The current Obelisk consensus algorithm is based upon Ben-Or's randomized consensus algorithm.